APMIAM/VSD_ASAP7NM/README.md

 ![Startup](/Images/Start-up.png)

-As per the diagram the startup time is around 11n s for 0.8V supply and normal temperature.
+As per the diagram the startup time is around 11n s for 0.8V supply and at -40 C temperature.